Cellista: Finding San Jose

 Full-length album and stage poem.
 Recorded between 2015 and 2016, after a successful Kickstarter campaign, the album utilized the receipt tags as creative prompts from ‘Bird in a Cage.’
 Finding San Jose became the soundtrack for an hour long presentation that contained a reminiscent story about a love affair with a city.
 The story was conveyed through the creation of a full-length film that played as the live stage poem, with ballet and live music.
 The film and stage poem, are both able to function independently.
 The album was featured on KQED and San Jose's Metroactive.

 Transfigurations

 Transfigurations is a multidisciplinary performance art piece and album created by Cellista.
 Both the album and the installation are accompanied by a full-length book written by Cellista and her father, the philosopher Frank Seeburger, known for his work on Heidegger, and addiction.

 Transfigurations is a response to the Trump presidency and the repetitions of history, which reinforce the unequal structures that gave rise to this moment in time.
 Transfigurations as a performance piece incorporates original sound design, live cello improvisations, new compositions by Bay Area composers, chamber music, and modern dance.

 After its first live performance, the piece was turned into a 20-minute film that debuted on at the Diamond in the Rough Film Festival.
 The debut performance was also featured on KQED for its 100 Days of Art series.
-The album is set to be released in late May 2019 and to be followed by a national tour.